 Each year, the Federal Highway Administration and SCDOT perform an evaluation and risk assessment of proposed major projects for the following year.
 In 2018, the I-26 Widening Project was included in the Project of Division Interest Listing-Prescreen and Risk Analysis.
 To approve a project, risk factors are evaluated including complexity, cost, environmental stakeholders, and local considerations.
-Table 2 (below) demonstrates the ranking for each risk factor for this project.
+Table 4 demonstrates the ranking for each risk factor for this project.
 Many risk categories were either low or moderate, but no areas were considered an elevated risk.
 Therefore, the project was approved to continue.

-2018 PoDI Listing-Prescreen and Risk Analysis (SCDOT & FHWA) Scale from Low - Moderate - Elevated
+Scale from Low - Moderate - Elevated

 Complexity Moderate

 Cost Moderate

 Schedule Low

 Urgency Moderate

 Environmental Stakeholders Low

 Funding Moderate

 Project Administration Low

 National/Regional Significance Moderate

 Corporate Actions Low

 Local Considerations Low